encoredev/encore/docs/primitives/pubsub.md

 report errors whenever anybody tries to signup!
 Given analytics is purely internal and doesn't impact users, why should the analytics system being down impact user signup?

-### A PubSub approach
+### A Pub/Sub approach

 A more ideal solution would be if we could decouple the behaviour of emailing the user and recording our analytics, such that the user service only has to record the user in its own database and let the user know they are registered - without worrying about the downstream impacts.
-Thankfully, this is exactly what [PubSub topics](https://pkg.go.dev/encore.dev/pubsub#Topic) allow us to do.
+Thankfully, this is exactly what [Pub/Sub topics](https://pkg.go.dev/encore.dev/pubsub#Topic) allow us to do.

 <div className="grid grid-cols-3 mobile:grid-cols-1 grid-flow-row">